A bridgehead server's job is to ease congestion over WAN links.

 Technically, any Exchange server can function as a bridgehead server.
 In smaller organizations, it's common for a mail server to also act as a bridgehead server.
 In large enterprises though, a server may act solely as a bridgehead server.

 If a server is acting solely as a bridgehead, then it might seem logical to think that disk capacity and performance are unimportant.
 After all, the server doesn't have any stores of its own; it is merely acting as a liaison between mail servers.
 Keep in mind though that the server's MTA queues are disk based.
-Although the server doesn't need to store huge databases, it is important that the server at least have a fast enough hard disk to keep up with all of
+Although the server doesn't need to store huge databases, it is important that the server at least have a fast enough hard disk to keep up with all of the messages passing through the server.

 In my opinion, if your Exchange organization is big enough to have dedicated bridgehead servers, you might want to consider implementing a dedicated backbone within each office that runs at gigabit speeds.
 Having a high-speed, dedicated backbone will help the server to pass on messages to the destination servers as quickly as possible.
 This will help prevent the server's queues from getting backed up.